 The partners publish articles, teach at Universities and work for private companies.
 All our partners involved in World Heritage have a deep understanding of the process(es) and a strong personal interest in the matter.

 As for most experts in World Heritage, no one works exclusively for insitu but contributes with her/his specific knowledge and expertise.
 We understand our approach as to be able to give access to the pertinent information you are looking for.
 We have a multinational, -lingual and thematic background comprising architects, urban geographers, historians, biologists, specialists in project management and in spatial data infrastructures.

 Each individual expert has worked at least 10 years on World Heritage issues and follows closely the ongoing development.
 The people behind insitu realise that there is a poor understanding of World Heritage and the involved processes with many stakeholders and of those interested.
 With the insitu platform we hope to offer help, a solution and information for everybody.

 Do not hesitate to contact us, explain your matter, problem and/or pose a question.

 We engage ourselves to put you in contact free of charge with the best expert that we know in the specific matter.

 Bring the right solution to the right people!

-Since 1st of July 2016, Bernd Paulowitz, founding director of insitu was appointed as Hamburg's first World Heritage coordinator of the WH site "Speicherstadt with Kontorhaus district and Chilehaus (no 1467). insitu World Heritage consulting will continue its services as world heritage platform under the lead of Alexandra Kruse, also founding director, together with its wellknown and experienced experts.
+Since 1st of July 2016, Bernd Paulowitz, together with Alexandra Kruse founding director of insitu was appointed as Hamburg's first World Heritage coordinator of the WH site "Speicherstadt with Kontorhaus district and Chilehaus (no 1467).
 Find some news about Bernd Paulowitz.

 insitu World Heritage consulting was asked to participate together with about 90 international experts in the lately published "U.S. World Heritage Gap Study Report"